SERVICE AND REPAIRS

 - Arrive during the 15 minutes window that you have scheduled or call in advance to change drop-off time

-- We'll great you at the door to accept your machine.
-If you prefer to stay curbside, you can place your machine on either bench by the front door.
+- As of 11/16/20, WE ARE ONLY ACCEPTING MACHINES CURBSIDE WITH AN APPOINTMENT.
+Please place your machine on either bench by the front door.
 We'll be watching for you and will retrieve it immediately.
 Give us a call if we don't come quickly, the number is posted on the door.

 - We will email you a copy of your service ticket by the end of the day.